wilds/angular-schema-form-dynamic-select/README.md

 #Usage

-Usage is straight forward, simply include and reference.
+Usage is straightforward, simply include and reference.

 ## Form types